 If you’re on a budget and don’t need your table to hold up to a lot of heavy use, the Sierra Comfort All Inclusive Package might be the way to go for you.
 For under $150 you get a portable table, face cradle, face pillow, carrying case, set of fitted cotton sheets, semicircle bolster, removable armrests, arm shelf, oil pouch, and towel hanger.
 That’s a lot of stuff.
 For the money, it’s an amazing deal but as I said in the introduction, when you’re getting that much stuff for such a low price, you shouldn’t expect this table to last you your whole career.

 And at 28 inches wide and a working weight of only 450 pounds, this table won’t be able to accommodate the wide range of body types that some practitioners will be seeing.
-It’s very lightweight at under 40 pounds and the 2.5 inch high density padding, while not as long lasting as small cell, is certainly comfortable.
+It’s fairly lightweight at under 40 pounds and the 2.5 inch high density padding, while not as long lasting as small cell, is certainly comfortable.
 So if you need an extra portable table on the cheap, this is a great option.
 You have five color options including burgundy, cream, and pink.

 Price: From $130.52